owncloud-archive/documentation/admin_manual/configuration/server/security/oauth2.rst

 Installation
 ------------

-To install the application, place the content of the OAuth2 app inside your installation's ``app`` directory.
+To install the application, place the content of the OAuth2 app inside your installation's ``app`` directory, or use the Market application.

 Requirements
 ------------